Erdogan dominates Turkey's uneven presidential race

 "In 12 years, the AK Party has got more and more expert about how to censor the press, how to spread fear amongst the media," said Esra Arsan, a journalism professor at Istanbul Bilgi University.
 "Practice is making censorship perfect."

-(Additional reporting by Ayla Jean Yackley; Editing by Nick Tattersall, Janet McBride and David Stamp)
+(Additional reporting by Ayla Jean Yackley; Editing by Nick Tattersall and Janet McBride)